-\paragraph{Our high-level approach.} We decompose the problem into two stages: we first identify latent subspaces $ \vecz^{(m)} $ (Section~\ref{subsec:subspace_identification}) and further disentangle identified subspaces into components $ z^{(m)}_{i} $ (Section~\ref{subsec:component_identification}).
-For the subspace identification, we only assume the information of subspace $ \vecz^{(m)} $ is preserved in its corresponding observation $ \vecx^{(m)} $ and exerts sufficient influence on other modalities' observations $ \vecx^{(-m)} $, thus weakening the redundancy assumption in prior work~\citep{daunhaweridentifiability,yao2023multi}.
+\paragraph{Our high-level approach.} We divide the problem into two parts: we first identify latent subspaces $ \vecz^{(m)} $ (Section~\ref{subsec:subspace_identification}) and further disentangle identified subspaces into components $ z^{(m)}_{i} $ (Section~\ref{subsec:component_identification}).
+For the subspace identification, we only assume that the information of the subspace $ \vecz^{(m)} $ is preserved in its corresponding observation $ \vecx^{(m)} $ and exerts sufficient influence on other modalities' observations $ \vecx^{(-m)} $, thus weakening the redundancy assumption in previous work~\citep{daunhaweridentifiability,yao2023multi}.
 For the component-wise identification, we leverage a natural notion of structural sparsity in the literature~\citep{zheng2022identifiability,lachapelle2024nonparametric} -- the dependency among all the modalities should be explained with a minimal number of causal edges among latent subspaces $ \{ \vecz^{(m)}\}_{m=1}^{M} $.
-This enables us to further disentangle each subspace into components, without resorting to parametric assumptions~\citep{morioka2023connectivity,morioka2024causal}.
+This allows us to further disentangle each subspace into components, without resorting to parametric assumptions~\citep{morioka2023connectivity,morioka2024causal}.

-\paragraph{Notations.} We adopt the notation $d(\cdot)$ and $I(\cdot)$ to indicate the dimensionality and the component indices of the argument, respectively.
-We use $ -m $ to indicate the complement of the modality $m$ and bracketed $(m)$ in superscripts and subscripts to index modality $m$ directly.
-We denote estimated objects with $ \hat{\cdot} $ and sub-matrices $ [\cdot]_{R, C} $ where $ R $ and $ C $ are index sets.
-Under this notation, setting $R$ (or $C$) as $:$ indicates all indices along that dimension.
+\paragraph{Notations.} We denote the dimensionality and the component indices of a given argument with $d(\cdot)$ and $I(\cdot)$, respectively.
+The notation $ -m $ represents the complement of modality $m$, while superscripts and subscripts enclosed in parentheses, such as $(m)$, explicitly index modality $m$.
+We denote sub-matrices using the notation $ [\cdot]_{R, C} $, where $ R $ and $ C $ are index sets corresponding to row and column selections, respectively.
+In this notation, setting $R$ (or $C$) to $:$ indicates the inclusion of all indices along the corresponding dimension.